confident-ai/deepeval/docs/docs/quickstart/synthetic-data-creation.md

 ## Introduction

-Auto-evaluation is useful:

-- When there isn't much data or any data to start with for evaluating langchain pipelines
+Auto-evaluation is useful when there isn't much data or any data to start with for evaluating langchain pipelines
-- When getting an eyeball check of current performance is required to be done very quickly

 Generating synthetic queries allows you to quickly evaluate the queries related to your prompts.